IowaScaledEngineering/ise-docs/docs/SoundBytes Custom/manual.md

 ## Operation

 After powering up, the blue LED will blink four times to indicate the SoundBytes Custom is ready.
-However, if no microSD card in inserted, or no valid sound files are found on the card, the blue and orange LEDs will instead blink alternately.
+However, if no microSD card is inserted, or no valid sound files are found on the card, the blue and orange LEDs will instead blink alternately.